eigenein/my-iot-rs/README.md

 longitude = 4.8945
 ```

-And then you run My IoT as `my-iot my-iot.toml secrets.toml`.
+Then you run My IoT as `my-iot my-iot.toml secrets.toml`.

 ---